 In addition to expanding the range of applications for pressure-capable gloves, the company is applying our flexible joint technology to the larger joints of a full-body pressure suit.
 Soft Shoulder concepts were built for the NASA CRAVE program in 2009, again achieving a two-fold increase in flexibility with greater comfort than comparable designs.
 Recently, Flagsuit developed prototype gloves and arms for use in a full vacuum (15 psi) glove box.

-Peter's career in aerospace spans over two decades, most recently developing commercial communications satellites for Lockheed-Martin Space Systems (formerly GE Astro Space) where he led configuration and design of the A2100 spacecraft bus structure which exceeded goals of 50% weight reduction, 50% cost reduction, and 50% cycle time reduction.
+Peter's career in aerospace spans over three decades, most recently developing commercial communications satellites for Lockheed-Martin Space Systems (formerly GE Astro Space) where he led configuration and design of the A2100 spacecraft bus structure which exceeded goals of 50% weight reduction, 50% cost reduction, and 50% cycle time reduction.
 The A2100 platform now accounts for 38+ satellites and hundreds of years of successful on-orbit operations.
 Peter also worked at Grumman Aerospace in their Space Systems Division and Product Development Center (aka “skunk” works), collaborating on satellite thermal control subsystems, launch configurations, payload integration, and structural subsystems for commercial and military satellites.
-He has ten issued patents related to space structures, thermal control and deployables.
+He has twelve issued patents related to flexible joints, space structures, thermal control and deployables.
 Peter's experience includes Systems Engineering and Engineering Management for trail blazing software companies SDRC, Netscape, AOL and Sun Microsystems, and organizational leadership in the nonprofit world.
 Peter has a B.S. in Mechanical Engineering from Rensselaer Polytechnic Institute, an M.S. in Aeronautical and Astronautical Engineering-Advanced Composite Structures from Stanford University, and feels there is still much more to learn.

 © Island Astronomy Institute